 Habitat: The Elf Owl inhabits arid deserts overgrown with saguaro cacti, thorn scrub, and mesquite or deciduous riparian woodlands and adjacent tablelands from 600-2200m elevation.
 They are most abundant in deserts dominated by giant saguaro but are also found in most woody habitats within their range (except for pure stands of pine).
 They are found in ravines, canyons, plateaus, and on mountain slopes.

-Distribution: From Southwest USA to Central Mexico, Baja California and Socorro Island.
-Northern populations winter in Central Mexico and on the Pacific slope north to Sinaloa.
+Distribution: From southern USA to Central Mexico, Baja California, Maria Madre Island and Socorro Island (believed to be extinct on Socorro Island).
+Northern populations winter in Central Mexico and on the Pacific slope north of Sinaloa in Mexico.

 Original Description: Cooper, James Graham.
 1861.
 Proceedings of the California Academy of Sciences (Proc.
 Cal.
 Acad.
 Sci.; Series 1) 2: p.
 118.